Top 80 Frontend Interview Questions and Answers

 15. What is ClickJacking?

-ClickJacking is an attack which lets the developer fool the users into thinking that they are clicking one thing but actually they are clicking the other one.
+Clickjacking is an attack that lets the developer fool the users into thinking that they are clicking one thing, but they are clicking something else.

 16. What is Coercion in JavaScript?

-The conversion of two different build-in Types of JavaScript is called Coercion.
+The conversion of two different built-in Types of JavaScript is called Coercion.
 It comes in two forms, Explicit and implicit.

 18. What is a grid system in CSS?

-A structure which lets the content be placed both horizontally and vertically in a consistent and manageable way.
-There are two key components of the Grid system; Rows and Columns.
+A structure that lets the content be placed both horizontally and vertically in a consistent and manageable way.
+There are two key components of the Grid system: Rows and Columns.

 19. What is Mixin?

-A Mixin is a code block that lets the group of CSS declarations which we can reuse in our site.
+A Mixin is a code block that lets us group CSS declarations that we can reuse in our site.

-The best ways to decrease the page load time is
+The best ways to decrease the page load time are

 • Image optimization